nus-cs2103-AY2021S2/ip/README.md

 2) Deadline (specifies a due date)
 3) Event (specifies start date and end date)
 ```
+For more details on the features and their usage, please refer to the [user guide](https://tjtanjin.github.io/ip).

 ### Technologies
 Technologies used by Steve are as below: